mas-bandwidth/yojimbo/README.md

 # libyojimbo

-**libyojimbo** is a new, easy-to-use library for creating secure client/server network protocols over UDP.
+**libyojimbo** is an easy-to-use library for creating secure client/server network protocols over UDP.

 It is designed around the networking requirements of competitive realtime multiplayer games such as first person shooters and action games.
 As such it provides the absolute fastest, most time critical networking layer over UDP, with a client/server architecture supporting up to 64 players per-dedicated server instance.